sous-chefs/filesystem/README.md

 Dump entry for fstab
 ##### `pass` 0|1|2 (default: 0)
 Pass entry for fstab
-##### `user` user name
+##### `user` name
 Owner of the mountpoint, otherwise we use the chef default.
 We will not try to create users.
-You should use the user cookbook for that.
+You should use the users cookbook for that.
-##### `group` group name
+##### `group` name
 Group of the mountpoint, otherwise we use the chef default.
 We will not try to create groups.
-You should use the user cookbook for that.
+You should write a cookbook to make them nicely.
 ##### `mode` 775
 Mode of the mountpoint, otherwise we use the chef default.